 Reuben, my father, died in Israel in 1985 at age 64.
 He was a sapper for the HKVDC during WWII (service number: 4379) and had spent a few years as a POW in Hong Kong.
 After he was released from prison, he learned that Georgorie had died.
 After the war, Reuben served as a mechanical officer on the S.S Fukien, a merchant navy ship sailing around Asia.
 As he knew that his father lived in Tianjin, he decided to meet the man on one of his trips there.
 His father’s name was Solomon Bronfman, who was born in Transylvania.
 He died in Israel in 1960.
 Reuben made aliyah in 1950.
 His wife Tania (my mother) had made aliyah a few months earlier.

-I am the daughter of Maggie (who is now known as Michelle), whom Ruben left his share of the business to.
+Leah Pullen (London) writes (5 July 2017): I am the daughter of Maggie (who is now known as Michelle), whom Ruben left his share of the business to.
 Maggie is the daughter of Georgorie and my grandmother, Ah Kee (Lilly).
 The shop was called Opportunity Store, and it sold furniture usually made of teak.
-My grandmother ran the business until her retirement circa 2002.
+My grandmother ran the business until her retirement around 2002.
 The business leased furniture to all the various forces that were stationed in HK.

 Do you have any information about this person that you would like to share?

 If so, we’d like to hear from you!